CIS-5660-Fall-2024/hw04-stylization/README.md

 ### Discretized Normal

-First we discretize an object's normal using worley noise
+First we **discretize** an object's normal using **worley noise**

 | <img src="Results/SurfaceShader1/worldNormal.png" width="256" height="256" /> | <img src="Results/SurfaceShader1/voronoi.png" width="317" height="256" /> |
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------- |
 | World Normal                                                                  | Worley Normal                                                             |

 **Notice**: all normal operation is done with **object space normal** or **normalized object space position**, and transformed from object space to world space in the final step.
-This is because we want the material behavior to be consistant when rotating the model.
+This is because we want the material behavior to be **consistant** when rotating the model.

-Next we will try to create a soft transition between normals.
+Next we will try to create a **soft transition** between normals.
 By adding fbm noise to the oringinal normal, and apply the distorted normal with worley noise, we get the following result

 | <img src="Results/SurfaceShader1/fbm.png" width="256" height="256" /> | <img src="Results/SurfaceShader1/fbmWorley.png" width="256" height="256" /> |
 | --------------------------------------------------------------------- | --------------------------------------------------------------------------- |
 | Fbm Normal                                                            | FbmWorley Normal                                                            |

 It's... a bit too noisy!
-But we can soften it up by applying a generic brush texture.
+But we can soften it up by applying a **generic brush texture**.
 Here I created two cube maps for brush texture sampling using Photoshop, we'll sample them by object's **normalized object space position** instead of object space normal

 | <img src="Results/SurfaceShader1/brushCubeMap.png" width="256" height="256" /> | <img src="Results/SurfaceShader1/brushCubeMap1.png" width="256" height="256" /> |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------- |
 | Brush CubeMap1                                                                 | Brush CubeMap2                                                                  |

-I used an overlay blendmode to blend these two texture to create a compounded brush texture, then lerp between the brushNormal and fbmNormal, we can have the following result.
+I used an **overlay blendmode** to blend these two texture to create a compounded brush texture, then **lerp between the brushNormal and fbmNormal**, we can have the following result.

 | <img src="Results/SurfaceShader1/brushNormal.png" width="256" height="256" /> | <img src="Results/SurfaceShader1/finalNormal.png" width="256" height="256" /> |
 | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |